 The monthly charge will be one-twelfth of the sum of the annual charges listed below, as applicable and as specified in the agreements for firm transmission.
 The Townsend-Garrison 500-kV lines and associated terminal, line compensation, and communication facilities are a separately identified portion of the Federal Columbia River Transmission System (FCRTS).
 Annual revenues plus credits for government use should equal annual costs of the facilities, but in any given year there may be a surplus or a deficit.
 Such surplus or deficit for any year will be accounted for in the computation of annual costs for succeeding years.
 Revenue requirements for firm transmission use will be decreased by any revenues received from non-firm use and credits for all government use.
-The general methodology for determining the firm rate is to divide the revenue requirements, the lower the unit rate will be.
+The general methodology for determining the firm rate is to divide the revenue requirements by the total firm capacity requirements.
+Therefore, the higher the total capacity requirements, the lower the unit rate will be.